Gladys West (right) with her husband Ira West/Photo credit: Mike Morones/Free Lance-Star

 When 87-year-old dedicated member of Alpha Kappa Alpha Sorority, Incorporated, Gladys West, put together a short biography for herself to be recognized as one of her chapter’s beloved senior members, she had no idea that what she would share would be so noteworthy and surprise her sorority sisters.
 She outlined her outstanding 42-year career at the Dahlgren, VA Naval Base as a mathematician.
 One line in her bio stood out as she described her contributions to the team who began to develop the early Global Positioning System, or GPS as we know it today, in the 1950s and 1960s.
 West’s recollection of this time in her professional career soon revealed her as a “hidden figure” amongst her proud sorority sisters to have contributed to the creation of a technological system that has changed how we navigate the world.

 West recounts having no idea, at the time, that her recordings of satellite locations and accompanying mathematical calculations would become today’s GPS system and affect so many areas of life.
 She remarks, “When you’re working every day, you’re not thinking, ‘What impact is this going to have on the world?
 You’re thinking, ‘I’ve got to get this right.'”
 And apparently, she did just that.

-Last year, West was honored during a Black History Month celebration and U.S. Navy Captain Godfrey Weekes, who served alongside West, described how significant of a role she played during her time spent at Dahlgren.
-"As Gladys West started her career as a mathematician at Dahlgren in 1956, she likely had no idea that her work would impact the world for decades to come," said Weekes.
+In 2017, West was honored during a Black History Month celebration and U.S. Navy Captain Godfrey Weekes, who served alongside West, described how significant of a role she played during her time spent at Dahlgren.
+“As Gladys West started her career as a mathematician at Dahlgren in 1956, she likely had no idea that her work would impact the world for decades to come,” said Weekes.

 Photo via: U.S. Navy